GrieferAtWork/KOSmk4/readme.md

 		Don't worry: the install location will still be contained within the KOS source tree.
 		More specifically, the deemon executable will end up as `$PROJPATH/binutils/deemon/deemon[.exe]`
 - binutils: `$PROJPATH/binutils/i386-kos/bin/i686-kos-*[.exe]`
-	- Can be easily be downloaded + configured + build by:
+	- Can be easily downloaded + configured + build by:
 		`bash $PROJPATH/kos/misc/make_toolchain.sh i386-kos`
 - qemu: qemu-system-i386[.exe] (preferrably in $PATH. otherwise, add the location to the `enumerateQEmuInstallationLocations()` function in `$PROJPATH/kos/misc/magicemulator/qemu.dee`)
 - On windows: Cygwin